AD-Archer/Phillysocial/README.md

-Philly Social
+#Philly Social
 A community-driven platform for real-time discussions and meetings in Philadelphia.

-About the Project
+About the Project:
 Philly Social is a web application designed to bring Philadelphia residents and those with Philly roots into a single, accessible space for real-time community engagement.
 Users can host or join meetings, discuss local topics, and collaborate on city-wide initiatives—all in one place.